 We will be speaking to and featuring different members of the StreetLink community to find out a bit about them, and how and why they got involved with StreetLink.
 Get to know our first interviewee here.

-Liam (pictured above) is a StreetLink volunteer and former rough sleeper.
-Here he reveals his most memorable volunteering moment and tells us about a ‘typical’ shift with the team.
+Liam (pictured above) is a former rough sleeper and StreetLink volunteer, and now works permanently at St Mungo's.
+Here he reveals how volunteering changed his life and tells us about a ‘typical’ shift with the team.

 What might you do in a ‘typical’ volunteer shift?

 “In a typical shift, I work my way through alerts and ensure that the correct information is sent to the outreach teams so they have the best chance of finding someone who is sleeping rough.
 I am also now building my skills such as handling emails that come through, and my phone skills so I can engage the public in homelessness and communicate the complexities of rough sleeping over the phone.”